 Both midfielders are doing just fine for themselves, impressing in the Championship for Preston and Derby respectively.

-Tunnicliffe moved to Fulham at the same time as Cole but fared much better than his former team-mate, making 65 appearances in all competitions before joining Millwall last summer.
+Tunnicliffe moved to Fulham at the same time as Cole but fared much better than his former team-mate, making 65 appearances in all competitions before joining Millwall in 2017.

 — White Noise (@WhiteNoise1879) May 26, 2017